You can view the full text of the German Degree Requirements (PDF) online.

 The qualifying examination consists of three parts, to be taken in consecutive quarters (spring and fall are considered consecutive quarters).
 The examination committee will be the same for all three parts of the examination.

--- For students completing degrees with an emphasis on German Literature and Culture, the examination will be administered by four members of the Graduate Program in German and one extra-departmental examiner;
+- For students completing degrees with an emphasis on German Literature and Culture, the examination will be administered by four members of the Graduate Program in German and one extra-departmental examiner.

--- For students completing a degree with an emphasis on German linguistics or second-language acquisition, the examination will be administered by at least two members of the Graduate Program in German and at least one member of the Graduate Group in Linguistics, with the other two members drawn from German, Linguistics, or another appropriate Graduate Group or department.
+- For students completing a degree with an emphasis on German linguistics or second-language acquisition, the examination will be administered by at least two members of the Graduate Program in German and at least one member of the Graduate Group in Linguistics, with the other two members drawn from German, Linguistics, or another appropriate Graduate Group or department.

 The examination committee will include the student’s major professor, who cannot serve as its chair.
-The members of the examination committee are nominated, after consultation with the student, by the Graduate Adviser and are submitted to the Office of Graduate Studies for formal appointment in accordance with Graduate Council policy.
+The members of the examination committee are nominated, after consultation with the student, by the Graduate Advisor and are submitted to the Office of Graduate Studies for formal appointment in accordance with Graduate Council policy.
 The exam committee chair will compile the exam based on committee members submitted questions.

 If the student has chosen to complete a Designated Emphasis, one member of the examination committee must represent that respective area.
 For details on the examination, see “Section 7.
 Advancement to Candidacy” below.